American Oil Giants Collectively Refuse to Invest in Venezuela: Why Has the "Energy Goldmine" Turned into a "Hot Potato"?

 - Prominent Security Risks, Facilities Vulnerable to Attack: Oil facilities are fixed assets that are highly susceptible to becoming targets of attacks.
 Against the backdrop of Venezuela's political instability and unresolved risks of violent conflict, the lack of stable security guarantees renders any extraction plans merely empty talk.

-- Fragile Supply Chain, Dependent on External Support: Venezuela cannot even independently produce the "diluent" necessary for extracting extra-heavy oil.
-All extraction activities rely on the smooth operation of the external supply chain.
-The fluctuation of sanctions or a supply chain disruption could cause the entire investment chain to collapse instantly.
-Fragile Supply Chain, Dependent on External Support: Venezuela cannot even independently produce the "diluent" necessary for extracting extra-heavy oil.
-All extraction activities rely on the smooth operation of the external supply chain.
-The fluctuation of sanctions or a supply chain disruption could cause the entire investment chain to collapse instantly.
+- Fragile Supply Chain, Dependent on External Support: Venezuela cannot even independently produce the diluent necessary for extracting extra-heavy oil, and all extraction activities rely on the smooth operation of external supply chains.
+Any fluctuations in sanctions or disruptions in the supply chain could cause the entire investment chain to collapse instantly.

 (3) Insufficient Economic Feasibility, Industry Trends Running Counter